This information provides guidance for women on sexual activity during cancer treatment.

 - You can buy these online, get them from the New York City Department of Health and Mental Hygiene, or make one out of a condom.

-- If you want to make a dental dam out of a condom, you may want to avoid those with a spermicide or lubricant, as the taste may be unpleasant.
-Cut off the tip and cut down the side of the tube to make a sheet.
+- If you want to make a dental dam out of a condom, cut off the tip and cut down the side of the tube to make a sheet.

 - To use a dental dam, hold the sheet over your vulva or anus while your partner is giving you oral sex.

-Memorial Sloan Kettering Female Sexual Medicine and Women’s Health Program
+Memorial Sloan Kettering (MSK) Female Sexual Medicine and Women’s Health Program

 American Congress of Obstetricians and Gynecologists